St. Thomas Manor: Additional significance

 In 1794 it was at St. Thomas Manor that John Carroll was invested in his robes as the first Catholic bishop of the United States of America, after the nation gained independence in the Revolutionary War.
 (He later traveled to London for official consecration as a bishop by the Vicar Apostolic.)
-This investiture established St. Thomas as the first Roman Catholic see in the United States.
+This investiture established St. Thomas as the first Catholic see in the United States.

 The St. Thomas complex was also the site of the revival of the Jesuit order in the United States in 1805, after it had been suppressed by the Catholic Church in 1773.
 Three American priests took their vows at St. Ignatius Church.